Table Of Contents:

 TOOL finally releases their long-awaited fifth album, 13 years later.

-Following years of the band teasing that they were working on the follow-up to 10,000 Days, expectations were high as Cheech & Chong.
+Following years of the band teasing that they were working on the follow-up to 10,000 Days, expectations were sky high.
 But, was it worth the wait when TOOL finally dropped their fifth album?

-By the time this album came out, I had frankly stopped caring and moved on.
-This album just feels like TOOL emulating TOOL.
-It ticks all the boxes of what a TOOL album should sound like, and other than the concept of every song being 10+ minutes long, it doesn’t really do enough to stand out on its own from Lateralus or 10,000 Days, (the latter of which was already somewhat derivative of the former).
+By the time this album came out, I had frankly stopped caring, because I had just accepted that it would likely never happen.
+Once I did finally listen, my first impression was that the album feels like TOOL emulating TOOL — it ticks all the boxes of what a TOOL album should sound like, and other than the concept of every song being 10+ minutes long, it doesn’t really do enough to stand out on its own from Lateralus or 10,000 Days, (the latter of which was already somewhat derivative of the former).
+With saying this, there is still some absolutely phenomenal musicianship and songwriting on display here all the same.

-The title track was a fairly strong lead single, 7empest is a hell of an final track and Pneuma features some impressive percussion from Danny Carey.
-But elsewhere, it sounds like there’s a few recycled riffs from Adam Jones and Maynard sounds like he’s phoning it in.
-Chocolate Chip Trip is a jarring choice on the album and seems like a filler song to bring the total of songs up to 7 (if you forego the pointless interludes, which aren’t on the CD).
+The title track was a fairly strong lead single and felt like a fever dream when it finally released.
+7empest is a hell of an final track and Pneuma features some impressive percussion from Danny Carey.
+Elsewhere, it sounds like there’s a few recycled riffs from Adam Jones and Maynard sounds like he’s phoning it in somewhat.
+Then there’s the three interlude songs (which weren’t available on the CD), which are completely pointless and do nothing for the album; even the interludes on an album like Ænima had more meaning and context.
+Chocolate Chip Trip is also a jarring choice on the album and seems like a filler song to bring the total of songs up to 7.

 It feels like TOOL has done everything they can do with their formula, and maybe that’s why this album took so long to come out.
-It’s still a complex and expertly crafted album, but it suffers from a case of “been there, done that” and felt like the band didn’t really have anything to say and just caved into the fan demand for a new record.
+Fear Inoculum is still a complex and expertly crafted album, but it suffers from a case of “been there, done that” and felt like the band didn’t really have anything to say, caving into the fan demand for a new record.
+Still, it feels unfair to give this less than four stars, despite the disappointment of expectations.

 Ezra Koenig releases a solo album disguised as a Vampire Weekend album.